András Schiffer: Political career

 In January 2013, the LMP's congress rejected electoral cooperation with other opposition forces, including Together 2014.
 As a result, members of LMP's "Dialogue for Hungary" platform announced their decision to leave the opposition party and form a new organization.
 Benedek Jávor said the eight MPs leaving LMP would keep their parliamentary mandates and would coordinate with the remaining seven LMP lawmakers in order to keep the parliamentary group operational on some level.
 Schiffer said the move would not lead to a party split.
 Less than 10 percent of the party's membership had indicated a desire to leave the party, he said.
 The leaving MPs established Dialogue for Hungary as a full-fledged party.
 The eight MPs also left the parliamentary group which then broke up, according to the rules of the National Assembly.

 Schiffer and Bernadett Szél were elected co-presidents of the LMP during the party's congress on 24 March 2013.
 The seven party MPs were able to re-establish the LMP's caucus on 1 September 2013, after the decision of the Committee on Immunity, Incompatibility and Mandate.
 Schiffer said the newly former LMP parliamentary group became the first group in Hungarian history with a female majority.
 On 18 July 2015, Schiffer and Szél were re-elected co-presidents of the party.

 On 31 May 2016, Schiffer announced his retirement from politics in an interview in Index.hu.
 He resigned as co-president of the LMP and leader of its parliamentary group on 1 June, and also added he would give up his parliamentary seat on 31 August.
 Schiffer, referring to the new housing rules unilaterally adopted by ruling party Fidesz, said "the current parliamentary term has clearly demonstrated that we do not have the intellectual atmosphere for politics critical of the system".
 Schiffer declared that he would not participate in the next parliamentary election and would return to his previous profession as a lawyer.
 Disagreeing with the party's "new direction", Schiffer quit the LMP on 7 May 2018.

+Political commentator and far-right connections

+Since 2016 he has been a prominent political commentator.
+Recently, he has promoted both the far-right Our Homeland Movement and the far-left Hungarian Workers' Party as it was also noted by political commentator Róbert Puzsér.
+In July 2026, Our Homeland Movement nominated Schiffer for a seat on the Constitutional Court.

+His viewpoints on Israel, international politics, globalization, the workers' movement, and on many other topics (but not on some cultural issues) are also similar to those of Sahra Wagenknecht and other conservative far-left parties like Stacilo including elements of far-right talking points especially when it comes to national sovereignty and international capitalism.